CEMPD/VERDI/doc/User_Manual/VERDI_ch10.md

 Areal Interpolation Plot
 ------------------------

 The **areal interpolation** plot displays the interpolated value of the selected formula for each polygon in the selected area file.
 Compare the colors of the polygons to those shown in the legend, to see the relative values of the formula for each polygon area.
-The Areal Interpolation Plot includes several capabilities that are not available for other plot types, so these are described below, rather than in Chapter 11 Plot Menu Bar.
+The Areal Interpolation Plot includes several capabilities that are not available for other plot types, so these are described below.

 ### Options Menu